Arab League rebuffs Syria on monitors

 Syrian authorities blame the violence on foreign-backed armed groups which they say have killed some 1,100 soldiers and police.
 By a United Nations account, more than 3,500 people, mostly civilians, have been killed in the unrest.

-Assad signaled no retreat from his iron fist policy in a video released after his forces killed 17 more protesters on Saturday.
+Assad signalled no retreat from his iron fist policy in a video released after his forces killed 17 more protesters on Saturday.

 On Sunday, the Syrian Observatory for Human Rights said troops manning roadblocks in Homs fired on residential areas and wounded three protesters.
 In the nearby town of Talbiseh, security forces delivered the bodies of two men arrested last month and in Idlib another two civilians were killed in military operations, the British-based group said.